-Paid by ULTA Paid by Selling g Stockholders
+Paid by ULTA L Paid by Selling Stockholders

-Without over-allotment exercise Without over-allotment exercise With over-allotment exercise
+Without over-allotment exercise With over-allotment exercise Without over-allotment exercise With over-allotment exercise

-Per share \$ \$ \$ \$

-Total \$ \$ \$ \$
+Per share Total \$ \$ \$ \$ \$ \$ \$ \$

 The underwriters have advised us that they may make short sales of our common stock in connection with this offering, resulting in the sale by the underwriters of a greater number of shares than they are required to purchase pursuant to the underwriting agreement.
-The short position resulting from those short sales will be deemed a "covered" short position to the extent that it does not exceed the shares subject to the underwriters' overallotment option and will be deemed a "naked" short position to the extent that it exceeds that number.
+The short position resulting from those short sales will be deemed a "covered" short position to the extent that it does not exceed the shares subject to the underwriters' overallotment option and will be deemed a "naked" short position to the extent that it does not exceed the shares subject to the underwriters' overallotment option and will be deemed a "naked" short position to the extent that it exceeds that number.
 A naked short position is more likely to be created if the underwriters are concerned that there may be downward pressure on the trading price of the common stock in the open market that could adversely affect investors who purchase shares in this offering.
 The underwriters may reduce or close out their covered short position either by exercising the overallotment option or by purchasing shares in the open market.
-In determining which of these alternatives to pursue, the underwriters will consider the price at which shares are available for purchase in the open market as compared to the price at which they may purchase shares through the overallotment option.
+In determining which of these alternatives to pursue, the underwriters will consider the price at which they may purchase shares through the overallotment option.
 Any "naked" short position will be closed out by purchasing shares in the open market.
+In determining which of these shares through the overallotment option.
+Any "naked" short position will be closed out by purchasing shares in the open market.
+In the open market.
 Similar to the other stabilizing transactions described below, open market purchases made by the underwriters to cover all or a portion of their short position may have the effect of preventing or retarding a decline in the market price of our common stock following this offering.
-As a result, our common stock may trade at a price that is higher than the price that otherwise might prevail in the open market.
+As a result, our common stock may trade at a price that is higher than the price that otherwise might

 The underwriters have advised us that, pursuant to Regulation M under the Securities Act, they may engage in transactions, including stabilizing bids or the imposition of penalty bids, that may have the effect of stabilizing or maintaining the market price of the shares of common stock at a level above that which might otherwise prevail in the open market.
-A "stabilizing bid" is a prarangement permitting the underwriters of claim the selling concession otherwise accruing to an underwriter or syndicate member in connection with the offering if the common stock originally sold by that underwriter or syndicate member is purchased by the underwriters in the open market pursuant to a stabilizing bid or to cover all or part of a syndicate short position.
+A "stabilizing bids or the purchase of shares of common stock on behalf of the underwriters for the purpose of fixing or maintaining the market price of the selling concession otherwise accruing to an underwriter or syndicate member in connection with the offering if the common stock originally sold by that underwriter or syndicate member is purchased by the underwriters in the open market pursuant to a stabilizing bid or to cover all or part of a syndicate short position.
 The underwriters have advised us that stabilizing bids and open market purchases may be effected on the NASDAQ Global Select Market in the over-the counter market or otherwise and, if commenced, may be discontinued at any time.